Properzi/Properzi.github.io/content/Magma/index.md

 # Magma Workshop

-Here there is a collection of some magma exercises done during the [magma workshop](https://leandrovendramin.org/magma/)
+Here is a collection of some magma exercises done during the [magma workshop](https://leandrovendramin.org/magma/)

 ---